Love your enemies and do good to them,

 On the Twenty-Third Sunday of Ordinary Time, Isaiah offers comforting words: “Say to those whose hearts are frightened: Be strong, fear not!
 Here is your God, he comes with vindication; with divine recompense he comes to save you.”
 In Mark's Gospel, Jesus heals a deaf and mute man.
 The people are astonished and say of Jesus, “He makes the deaf hear and the mute speak.”

-In the first part of this week, following Luke’s Gospel, Jesus heals a man with a withered hand, on the Sabbath, in front of his religious critics.
-Then Jesus goes up on a mountain to pray and comes down to name his twelve apostles - all of whom seem to be unknown or questionable at best.
+In Luke's Gospel this week we see Jesus healing a man on the Sabbath, in a synagogue, right in front of his religious critics who plot to deal with him.
+Jesus then spends a night in prayer and calls his twelve closest followers.
 When people come to him from all over, he heals them.
 Jesus announces that the poor, the hungry, those who weep, and those hated or excluded or denounced because of him are the blessed.
 He warns those who are rich, filled, laughing and spoken well of, for their fates will be reversed.
-Jesus urges us to love our enemies and pray for those who mistreat us.
-He cautions not to be quick to see the splinter in someone else's eye when we do not notice the "wooden beam" in our own eyes.
-Jesus says that we will be known by our fruit.
+Jesus urges us to love our enemies.
+“Stop judging and you will not be judged.
+Stop condemning and you will not be condemned.”
+He cautions not to be quick to see the splinter in someone else's eye when we do not notice the “wooden beam” in our own eyes.
+He says that we will be known by our fruit.
 It is only by building our lives upon him, as a firm foundation, can we hope to survive crises.

 On the Twenty-fourth Sunday in Ordinary Time we hear in Mark's Gospel as Jesus tell his disciples about his passion, death and resurrection to come in Jerusalem.
 Peter tries to prevent him from going there.
 Jesus rebukes him and tells the disciples and us that to be a disciple is to follow him, not trying to save one's life, but by dying to ourselves and losing ourselves for his sake and that of the Gospel.
 That is the only path to real life.